 Dementia is a collective term that describes various symptoms of cognitive declines, such as forgetfulness.
 Taking whiskey in moderation shows to help lower the risk of dementia.

-A study on the alcohol consumption and risk of dementia in older adults was done to provide scientific evidence on this (8).
+A study on the alcohol consumption and risk of dementia in older adults was done (8).
 The study grouped the participants into 4 different groups.
 One group had people who took less than 1 alcoholic drink every week, the second group had people who took 1-6 alcoholic drinks every week, the third group had people who took 7-13 alcoholic beverages weekly, and the last group had people who took 14 or more drinks weekly.
-The individuals used for the study were 65 years and older as they are at a higher risk of dementia than younger people.
-The participants underwent magnetic resonance imaging (MRI) of the brain.
+The individuals used for the study were 65 years and older as they are at a higher risk of dementia.
+The participants did an MRI scan of their brains.
 The study aimed to see the odds of dementia, ascertained by detailed neurological and neuropsychological examinations according to average alcohol consumption (liquor [whiskey], wine, and beer).

-The results showed that the group of people who took less than 1 alcoholic beverage every week had 0.65 odds of getting dementia (8).
-The people in the second group who took 1-6 alcoholic beverages had a 0.46 odds of getting dementia, while the people in the third group had 0.69 odds of getting dementia.
-The people who took 14 drinks or more weekly had 1.22 odds of getting dementia (8).
+The results showed that estimated odds of getting dementia for the group of people who took less than 1 alcoholic beverage every week was 0.65 (8).
+The people in the second group who took 1-6 alcoholic beverages were estimated at 0.46, people in the third group were estimated at 0.69 and.
+People who took 14 drinks or more weekly received estimated odds of 1.22 (8).

 From the results, one can conclude that moderate consumption of whiskey, which is 1-6 alcoholic beverages weekly, reduced the risk of dementia compared to heavy consumption of whiskey, which showed greater odds of dementia (8).
 It is important to know that 1 alcoholic drink is equivalent to 14g of alcohol at baseline.
 We don’t want you taking 1-6 bottles of whiskey weekly and saying you are drinking in moderation.